Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Introduction

-In this study, we aspire to research the fact-checking procedures to design the effective and appropriate \emph{human-centered AI tools} for countering false information.
+In this study, our objective is to investigate the fact-checking procedures to design the effective and appropriate \emph{human-centered AI tools} to counter false information.
 The role of humans is central here: the tools should empower humans instead of replacing them.
 This work offers the following contributions: